nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

 ## {{> anchor 'uploadingafileinchunks'}}Uploading a File in Chunks (Resumable)

-Such an upload allows:
+This upload allows you to:

-*   To have a simple resume process that does not require to be able to access a specific byte.
+*   Have a simple resume process that does not require starting the upload from the beginning to be able to access a specific byte.
-*   To multiplex / parallelize the upload of the different chunks.
+*   Upload of the different chunks in parallel.

-This is a standard approach, as very well described in the Google Drive API documentation about [Resumable Upload](https://developers.google.com/drive/web/manage-uploads#resumable).
+This is the standard approach, as described in the Google Drive API documentation, [Resumable Upload](https://developers.google.com/drive/web/manage-uploads#resumable).

-Here is an example of a resumable upload of a file cut up into 5 chunks.
+Here is an example of the resumable upload of a file cut up into 5 chunks.

-### {{> anchor 'uploadingchunkioutof5'}}Uploading Chunk i out of 5
+### {{> anchor 'uploadingchunkioutof5'}}Uploading Chunk `i` out of 5

 This step will be repeated 5 times, one for each chunk.
-Let's just start with &lt;i&gt; = 0.
+Let's just start with `<i>` = 0.

 ```
 POST /api/v1/upload/<myBatchId>/0